 There is a lot of homestay accommodation (ethnic Thais) in the town and surroundings.
 Around the city there are plenty of villages where you can choose some type of homestay.
 Most of these homes are adapted for tourists, there is good sanitary facilities, WiFi, hot water.
 In the cold season, however, be aware, the evenings are very cold.
 Even here, however, you will find some good hotels.

-DIEN BIEN PHU – Accommodation in Dien Bien Phu
+DIEN BIEN PHU – Where to stay in Dien Bien:

 One of the most beautiful and remote places of northern Vietnam is Ha Giang.
 Villages with ethnic inhabitants, fascinating scenery, mountains, valleys and nature.
 This is an area still untouched by mass tourism.
 Tourists come here in considerably smaller numbers than for example Sapa.
 The range of accommodation is a little bit smaller.